Ammonium iodide

-Ammonium iodide is the inorganic compound with the formula NH_{4}I. A white solid.
-It is an ionic compound, although impure samples appear yellow.
+Ammonium iodide is the inorganic compound with the formula NH_{4}I. It is an ionic compound.
+It takes the form of a white solid, though impure samples appear yellow.
 This salt consists of ammonium cation and an iodide anion.
 It can be prepared by the action of hydroiodic acid on ammonia.
 It is easily soluble in water, from which it crystallizes in cubes.
 It is also soluble in ethanol.

-Ammonium iodide in aqueous solutions are observed as acidic and display elevated vapor pressures at high temperatures.
+Structure

+Ammonium iodide is a salt that crystallizes in a motif akin those for the alkali metal iodides and most other ammonium halides.
+Several phases have been characterized, which are similar but not identical to those of ammonium chloride.

+Under pressure, the compound melts congruently.

 Preparation

-Ammonium iodide can be made in lab by treating ammonia with hydroiodic acid:
+Ammonium iodide can be made in lab by treating ammonia with iodine and the reductant hydrogen peroxide: